orbs-network/orbs-ethereum-contracts-v1/rewards-distribution/ethereum/client/README.md

 row: 1514 batchIdx: 30 idx in batch: 12 amount: 0 recipient 0xfb390441ff968f7569cd6f3cf01cb7214dfeed31
 ```
 * Review total amounts, number of batches and rewards, and sample rows, the filename parsed, etc. Do that by checking that the addresses in the batches are exactly the same as in the CSV - this is a basic sanity test.
-* Transfer `total rewards amount` orbitons to the address of `OrbsRewardsDistribution` contract
+* Transfer `total rewards amount` orbitons to the address of `OrbsRewardsDistribution` contract - remember to check network congestion and ensure the gas price is high enough for the transfer to go through in a timely manner
 * Send a transaction to `OrbsRewardsDistribution.announceDistributionEvent`
     * Only the contract owner can do that
-    * Switch off automatic gas calculation if using MyCrypto. use a high gas limit...
+    * Switch off automatic gas calculation if using MyCrypto.
+This transaction can cost 1.5M gas, use a high gas limit, with a gas price that will be executed now according to congestion.
     * Provide the following parameters:
         * distributionName - name to appear in event logs relating to payments in current distribution, this is used later to execute the batches
         * batchHashes - the array output by `getBatchHashes` under the `batch hashes` section, copy paste that from the script output.